 This page is to help web conferencing users be aware of Blackboard changes or updates.
 If you have questions about their implications or would like assistance with them, please email email@example.com or call 315-443-2677.

-Information about web conferencing software updates is posted separately.
+Information about integrated instructional technologies is posted separately.

 July 17th, 2021

 On July 17, 2021 Syracuse University Blackboard updated from Blackboard Learn to Ultra Base Navigation.
 The change provides users with a modernized landing page that includes a new notification system, a consolidated view of activity across their courses, and easier ways to navigate to course content.